-- a) Taking a summer internship (but cannot get a summer internship without reducing 12 OPT months in the case that they are even able to get the OPT which has heavy constraints in the case of summer internships, and has virtually only be used for post-graduation jobs by Cornell international students) - b) Getting hired after graduation (cannot get hired without internship experience or if they cannot work for at least a one year contract) - c) Remaining an Economics major (other majors in the College of Arts & Sciences such as Government, Mathematics, and Information Science, continue to give CPT work authorization)
+- a) Taking a summer internship (but cannot get a summer internship without reducing 12 OPT months in the case that they are even able to get the OPT which has heavy constraints in the case of summer internships, and has virtually only be used for post-graduation jobs by Cornell international students) - b) Getting hired after graduation (cannot get hired without internship experience or if they cannot work for at least a one year contract) - c) Remaining an Economics major (other majors in the College of Arts & Sciences such as Government, Mathematics, and Information Science, continue to give CPT work authorization) - d) Remaining in the College of Arts & Sciences (ILR, CALS, the Dyson School, the School of Hotel Administration and the College of Engineering all have majors related to Economics that give CPT work authorization)

-122 123 124 d) Remaining in the College of Arts & Sciences (ILR, CALS, the Dyson School, the School of Hotel Administration and the College of Engineering all have majors related to Economics that give CPT work authorization) 125 126 127 e) Remaining at Cornell (many big research universities, private liberal arts and IVY league institutions continue to give the CPT work authorization).
-128 Whereas, as a result, the Economics Department, the College of Arts and Sciences (CAS), and Cornell 129 University will lose high-performing and ambitious international students who would have otherwise 130 majored in Economics, studied in CAS, or attended Cornell, due to the strong disincentive to be an 131 132 international student majoring in economics at Cornell generated by the recent change in policy; 133 134 135 Whereas, it is in the best interest of the Economics Department, CAS, and Cornell University to continue to attract high-performing international students; and 136 Whereas, independent studies that use internship experience as the basis of a research project can be 137 138 very formulated and coordinated when there is appropriate faculty supervision and requests of research proposals before the start of the internship to see whether there is indeed a fundamental link between 139 the internship and a worthwhile academic project relating to Economics and leading to high educational 140 141 value, when expectations are clearly stipulated by the Department; 142 Be it therefore resolved, that the Student Assembly strongly recommends that the Economics 143 144 Department restore independent studies giving CPT work authorization for all Economics majors; 145 Be it further resolved, that the Student Assembly strongly recommends that independent study 146 opportunities continue to be offered to all Economics majors, international and domestic students, who

-Be it further resolved, that the Student Assembly strongly recommends that independent study opportunities continue to be offered to all Economics majors, international and domestic students, who can thoroughly demonstrate that their internships would be a valuable experience to merge intellectual and practical knowledge in an academic project before being granted the ability to pursue the independent study;

-Be it finally resolved, that a copy of this resolution be forwarded to the President of the University, the Office of the University Counsel, the Dean of the Faculty, the Faculty Senate, the Dean of the College of Arts and Sciences, the Chair of the College of Arts and Sciences Educational Policy Committee, the Chair of the Department of Economics, and the Director of Undergraduate Studies in the Department of Economics for their review.
+125 126 e) Remaining at Cornell (many big research universities, private liberal arts and IVY league institutions continue to give the CPT work authorization).
+127 128 129 Whereas, as a result, the Economics Department, the College of Arts and Sciences (CAS), and Cornell University will lose high-performing and ambitious international students who would have otherwise 130 131 132 majored in Economics, studied in CAS, or attended Cornell, due to the strong disincentive to be an international student majoring in economics at Cornell generated by the recent change in policy; 133 Whereas, it is in the best interest of the Economics Department, CAS, and Cornell University to 134 135 continue to attract high-performing international students; and 136 137 138 139 140 Whereas, independent studies that use internship experience as the basis of a research project can be very formulated and coordinated when there is appropriate faculty supervision and requests of research proposals before the start of the internship to see whether there is indeed a fundamental link between the internship and a worthwhile academic project relating to Economics and leading to high educational value, when expectations are clearly stipulated by the Department; 141 142143144 Be it therefore resolved, that the Student Assembly strongly recommends that the Economics Department restore independent studies giving CPT work authorization for all Economics majors; 145 146 147 148 149 150 Be it further resolved, that the Student Assembly strongly recommends that independent study opportunities continue to be offered to all Economics majors, international and domestic students, who can thoroughly demonstrate that their internships would be a valuable experience to merge intellectual and practical knowledge in an academic project before being granted the ability to pursue the independent study; 151 Be it finally resolved, that a copy of this resolution be forwarded to the President of the University, the 152 153 Office of the University Counsel, the Dean of the Faculty, the Faculty Senate, the Dean of the College of Arts and Sciences, the Chair of the College of Arts and Sciences Educational Policy Committee, the 154 Chair of the Department of Economics, and the Director of Undergraduate Studies in the Department 155 of Economics for their review.
+156 157 158 159 Be it finally resolved , the Dean of the College of Arts and Sciences will hold a meeting with the Economics department chair and Economics Director of Undergraduate Studies along with student leaders to discuss this issue.
+160 161 Respectfully Submitted, 162 163 164 165 Akhilesh Issur '17 International Liaison At-Large